 It’s a marketplace driven by information more than products.
 The Internet brought with it unprecedented communication and connectivity.
 Anyone in the connected world can get any product.
 But information and knowledge remain limited.
 And as such becomes a commodity.

-Books are uniquely suited to a knowledge economy (I’m not going to say it again, I promise).
-By their nature, books convey information.
+Books are uniquely suited to a knowledge economy (I will not say it again, I promise).
+Books convey information.

 Again, the major change here is how books get to readers.
 POD fosters a more inclusive and open environment for books, one in which anyone with something to share and the willingness to create can do so.

-Before the advent of this new way of selling, books were created as part of a huge process.
-An author created a book, which then an agent had to pick up.
+Before ecommerce took over, publishing a book was a laborious process.
+An author created a book which then an agent had to pick up.
 The agent has to drum up interest from a publisher.
 Once the book made it into the publisher’s hands, a team would go to work editing and revise the content.
 Then layout.
 Cover design.
 Building the actual book.
-Parallel to the actual work of building the book, marketing would have to kick in to start generating buzz so the book might turn a profit for all involved.
+Parallel to the actual work of building the book, marketing would have to kick in to generate buzz so the book might turn a profit for all involved.

 Thanks to the connectivity of the web, an author can get all those services without having to work through a publisher.
 Cover designers and editors can freelance from the around the globe, offering the author’s services at reasonable costs.
 Or an author could do it all themselves!